Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Summary of the main results

 where

 is the average current.
-Hence, according to Eq.~(\ref{eq:FPREst}), $a^\ast_{x\rightarrow y}$ is an effective thermodynamic affinity that, when multiplied with the average current rate $\overline{j}_{x\rightarrow y}$, determines the entropy production rate $\hat{s}_{\rm inf}$ measured by a marginal observer.
-Note that Eq.~(\ref{eq:sinf2}) together with Eq.~(\ref{eq:FPREst}) implies
+Hence, according to Eq.~(\ref{eq:FPREst}), $a^\ast_{x\rightarrow y}$ is an effective thermodynamic affinity that when multiplied with the average current rate $\overline{j}_{x\rightarrow y}$ determines the entropy production rate $\hat{s}_{\rm inf}$ measured by a marginal observer.
+Equation~(\ref{eq:sinf2}) together with Eq.~(\ref{eq:FPREst}) implies

-an inequality that can also be derived directly from the properties of the generator of the underlying Markov process, as shown in Ref.~\cite{polettini2019effective}.
+an inequality that has also been derived directly from the properties of the generator of the underlying Markov process, as shown in Ref.~\cite{polettini2019effective}.

 Equation~(\ref{eq:FPREst}) is an asymptotic result for large thresholds, as it is based on the estimator $\hat{s}_{\rm inf}(\ell)$ in the limit of large $\ell$.
 However, from Eq.~(\ref{eq:distriExp}) it follows that the effective affinity can be estimated using